AshleyF/brief/sandbox/Language/Readme.md

 ## 23 DEC 2020 _Reverse_ Reverse Polish Notation

-Reversing the syntax to see how it feels for a while.
+Let's try reversing the syntax to see how it feels for a while.
 It's like prefix-notation Lisp now, but without the parenthesis.
 Fixed aritiy words still lead to a concise (brief) syntax but prefix notation may read better:

 ```brief
 define 'area [* pi sq]